What Does a Controller Do?

 Almost like a doctor, they understand and protect your organization’s financial health.
 A controller takes a broad view of your business’s accounting processes.
 They develop and implement policies and procedures for your bookkeeping/accounting staff to follow to ensure that financial data are recorded accurately and in a timely fashion.

 So while your bookkeeper processes your day-to-day accounting data, the controller uses that data to create financial statements.
 Controllers also use the numbers to create other meaningful reports, such as budgets and cash flow projections, to support the company’s goals and vision.

 There are several situations that would benefit with the help of a controller.

 - Your accounting department is growing, and your bookkeeper cannot do it all.
 A controller can oversee staff.
 They can create accounting job descriptions and duties, so nothing falls through the cracks.

-- You are not sure if bills are paid on time, if you are invoicing customers accurately, or if you are collecting your receivables consistently.
-A controller creates and maintains internal accounting controls and would ensure procedures are followed.
+- You are unsure if bills are paid on time if you are invoicing customers accurately, or if you are collecting your receivables consistently.
+A controller creates and maintains internal accounting controls and ensures procedures are followed.

 - You are not sure how the company is spending its money.
 You would like to verify if spending is in alignment with your values.
 A controller would maintain an up-to-date budget and manage company spending.

 - Your management team needs accurate and timely financials to make informed decisions.
 A controller would have month-end closing procedures in place so that financials can be delivered on time.